evangelosmeklis/Chord-DHT/README.md

 If no nodes respond, a new network will be created.

 - __Running as first node__: `node index.js replication X type Y`
+X can take any number from 1 to n and Y can take two values: either "chain-replication" or "eventual consistency"
 - __Try to connect to an existing node__: `node index.js localhost:<port>` or `node index.js <ip_address>:<port>`